 I crossed the street to survey the lake and I heard crepitations–three little girls bouncing their ball.
 I used to see them in perspective–my children–young people, one clearly unsuitable.
 She can’t help herself–she makes a big mess.

-To identify the genre of this piece by enclosing the word story in quotation marks is not to impute some lack of quality, but rather to indicate that on first encountering Diane Williams’s fiction, readers are likely to puzzle over the classification of such condensed and often enigmatic works as short stories.
-Short, yes (“My Defects” is quoted here in full, and it is typical Williams in its length), but stories?
-Prose poems, maybe?
-Prose fragments?
-Surreal reveries?
-Her stories have characters, but they hardly “develop” in any conventionally recognizable way.
-Sometimes a story seems to be advancing a plot only to abandon it or veer off in an apparently different direction.
-Most of the stories are too brief to evoke many details of setting, and while Williams does return to particular themes–especially sex–the stories are generally too elusive for the reader to find them dedicated to “saying something.”
+On first encountering Diane Williams’s fiction, readers are likely to puzzle over the classification of such a condensed and often enigmatic work (“My Defects” is quoted here in full, and it is typical Williams in its length) as a short story.
+Short, yes, but story?
+Prose poem, maybe?
+Prose fragment?
+Surreal reverie?
+Williams’s stories have characters, but they hardly “develop” in any conventionally recognizable way.
+Sometimes a story seems to be advancing a plot only to abandon it or veer off in an apparently new direction.
+Most of the stories are too brief to evoke many details of setting, and while Williams does return to particular themes– especially sex–the stories are generally too elusive for the reader to conclude they are attempting to “say something.”

 In “My Defects,” we are introduced to a character whose identity seems continuous enough but who is never really developed beyond her initial assertion that “I am happy at least to do without a sexual relation” and her accompanying puzzlement that “I have this fabulous reputation and how did I get that in the first place?”
 It could be said that the story is essentially an illustration of the narrator’s declaration of her circumstances in the first paragraph.
 To adequately discern the nature of the story’s portrayal of the narrator’s situation, however, we must understand the extent to which her initial words are both completely truthful and disingenuous.
 She doesn’t tell us why she is without a sexual relationship or why she is happy about this, nor what precisely her “reputation” is.
 (Perhaps she speaks for the author, who certainly does have a “fabulous reputation” among her admirers?)
 Yet at the same time, the narrator expresses in the first paragraph what surely does seem to her a literally accurate account of her life’s circumstances, however elliptical the reader might find it.